Fabrics: Holiday Hoot Flannel collection by Deborah Edwards for Northcott

 - Pat Sloan‘s Globetrotting Block of the Month with Free Quilt Patterns (Get details here.)

-- Finish my Passion 48 (See our staff’s Project 48 rules here.)
+Finish my Passion 48

-I have some tips for keeping your motivation going when life gets busy.
+I have some tips for prioritizing projects.
 (See my tips for making your list here.)

 Happy quilting in 2014!
 Share your own quilting to-do list in the comments and make sure to check back to see my progress.